|

 the unit was deactivated.

-Press.
-The Alm family spent the nearly two years hoping for the possibility that
+Brookline, the Alm family spent the nearly two years hoping that William had somehow

-William had somehow survived the crash and was being held as a prisoner by the
+survived the crash and was being held as a prisoner of war.

 As time passed those hopes dimmed.
 After the